Editorial Policy

 Source quality

-High-value pages are grounded in constitutions, official institutions, primary election records, or authoritative public datasets.
+High-value pages are grounded in constitutions, official institutions, primary election records, court findings, election observers, authoritative public datasets, and credible human-rights, press-freedom, and corruption reporting.

 We avoid treating random low-quality websites as reference authority.
-Where possible, entity data is cross-referenced against Wikidata, official government sites, and established political databases.
+Where possible, entity data is cross-referenced against Wikidata, official government sites, established political databases, and reputable accountability sources.

 Corrections